openblockchains/austrian-blockchain-whitepapers/README.md

 ### Crowd (CRWD) by Conda

+_A fuel for building the modern financing infrastructure based on trust and commitment_

 Scam Alert: Medium

 **Update 2020 - (3 Years Later)** Return on Investment (ROI) in 2020:  **Gone / Exit Scam?
 Thanks, for the Free Money!**,  "Traded" Anywhere?
 No Historic Price Data Found (†)